XGenerationLab/XiYan-SQL/README.md

 ## Contact us:

-We'd love to hear from you!
-If you have any questions, suggestions, or feedback, please feel free to reach out to us.
+If you are interested in our research or products, please feel free to contact us.

 #### Contact Information: